List of The Flash characters: Hartley Rathaway / Pied Piper

-Hartley Rathaway / Pied Piper (portrayed by Andy Mientus; seasons 1-2 & 6 & 9) – In season one, he is depicted as Eobard Thawne's former protégé, Cisco's rival, and an embittered genius who used to work at S.T.A.R.
+Hartley Rathaway / Pied Piper (portrayed by Andy Mientus; seasons 1–2, 6 and 9) is an embittered genius who used to work at S.T.A.R.
 Labs.
-The particle accelerator explosion gave him superhuman hearing, but he needs custom-made hearing aids to help control his new power.
+The particle accelerator explosion gave him superhuman hearing, but he needed custom-made hearing aids to help control his new power.
 He was also estranged from his parents after he came out.
-Following these, he developed sonic gloves and became a criminal; calling himself the "Pied Piper".
-As a result of timeline changes during season two, Hartley became an ally to Team Flash and reconciled with his parents.

-During season six, in the post-Crisis timeline however, Hartley became a metahuman with full sonic powers on top of his gloves as well as an enemy to Team Flash once more as the Flash had destabilized his henchman/boyfriend, Roderick's, molecules during an altered version of one of their original fights.
+Following these, he developed sonic gloves and became a criminal calling himself the "Pied Piper".
+He is initially Cisco's rival as he was Thawne's former protégé.
+As a result of timeline changes, Hartley is an ally to Team Flash and reconciled with his parents.
+In the post-Crisis timeline, Hartley is a metahuman with full sonic powers on top of his gloves but also an enemy to Team Flash since the Flash had destabilized his henchman/boyfriend Roderick Smith's molecules during one of their fights.
 After combining their powers to defeat Godspeed, Team Flash was able to save Roderick while Hartley forgave Barry.

-In season nine, Hartley's gauntlets are stolen by Captain Boomerang II and Fiddler II to further Red Death's plot.
-He helps Flash when it comes to dealing with Red Death and her minions.
-At one point, she engaged in a sign language conversation with Murmur II during their duel.
+Later, Hartley's gauntlets are stolen by the Rogues, and he allies with Team Flash to retrieve them and defeat the Red Death.

 Lisa Snart / Golden Glider

 Lisa Snart / Golden Glider (portrayed by Peyton List; seasons 1–2) is an aspiring criminal and Leonard Snart's younger sister.
-In season one, she shares a mutual attraction with Cisco Ramon who she initially kidnapped for her brother and coerced into creating a gun that turns things into gold, but later becomes genuinely fond of Cisco.
+She shares a mutual attraction with Cisco Ramon who she initially kidnapped for her brother and coerced into creating a gun that turns things into gold, but is genuinely fond of Cisco.
 Lisa later helped her brother free the metahuman criminals in the Pipeline.

-In season two, Lisa sought Team Flash's help when her brother was found to be working for their abusive father Lewis Snart (later revealed to be due to her father threatening her life).
+Lisa later sought Team Flash's help when her brother was found to be working for their abusive father Lewis Snart (later revealed to be due to her father threatening her life).

 Mark Mardon / Weather Wizard

-Mark Mardon / Weather Wizard (portrayed by Liam McIntyre; seasons 1-2 & 5) is a criminal with the ability to control the weather of his surroundings.
+Mark Mardon / Weather Wizard (portrayed by Liam McIntyre; seasons 1, 2 and 5) is a criminal with the ability to control the weather of his surroundings.
 Having similar powers to his sibling Clyde, Mark returns to Central City seeking revenge on Joe West for killing his brother.
 He was being held in the S.T.A.R.
 Labs prison before being set free by Leonard Snart and offered a place in his crew the "Rogues".
-Mark murdered Patty Spivot's father during a bank robbery with his brother months prior to the particle accelerator's explosion.
+Mark also murdered Patty Spivot's father during a bank robbery with his brother months prior to the particle accelerator's explosion.
 He remains nursing his grudge against both Joe West and the Flash.

-In season five, Mardon's estranged daughter Joslyn Jackam / Weather Witch tries to kill him in prison, but he is saved by the Flash.
+His estranged daughter Joslyn Jackam / Weather Witch tries to kill him in prison, but he is saved by the Flash.